GlassyMedia/chipmunk-restapi/README.md

 pip install nose
 ```

+In addition to the Google login environment variables, you'll also need to set
+`TEST_WORKSHEET_KEY` to specify your test worksheet in your account.
+You can
+get your worksheet key in the URL parameter of your worksheet on Google Drive.

-Then if you've exported the environment variables manually.
+Then if you've exported all the environment variables manually.

 ```
 nosetests